 The five key aspirations for a “Modern Markets for All” policy should be:

-1. Growth: Increase activity, inclusion, incomes, and investment at the base of the economy while attracting activity out of shadow economies.
+- Growth: Increase activity, inclusion, incomes, and investment at the base of the economy while attracting activity out of the illegal shadow economy.

-2. Exploit leverage: Use public agencies’ ability to pump-prime and underpin activity in markets to spread social, environmental, and economic benefits of new marketplace technologies.
+- Exploit leverage: Use public agencies’ ability to pump-prime and protect activity in markets to spread social, environmental, and economic benefits of new marketplace technologies.

-3. Choices: Add a distinctive public option as one more option alongside any number of commercial or charitable marketplaces.
+- Choices: Add a distinctive public option as one more option alongside any number of commercial or charitable marketplaces for anyone to use as, or if, they wish.

 Structure of the framework

 Concessions like this also create self-funding toll-roads, schools, lotteries, airports, bridges, cable TV services, and ferry links.
-Each concession typically bestows protections or benefits only government can give, for a fixed timeframe, with accompanying obligations on operators.
+Each concession typically bestows protections or facilities only government can give, for a fixed timeframe, with accompanying obligations on operators.
 Investors get their return from charges to users.
+Dramatic outputs include the Euro-Tunnel, delivered only after Margaret Thatcher’s Conservative government guaranteed a 33 year monopoly to a first consortia erecting a fixed link across the English Channel.

-Applying this model to e-markets could create a robustly independent, for-profit, group of corporations incentivized to drive state-of-the-art trading infrastructure across a country’s micro-economy.
-The challenge for policymakers is compiling a package of benefits and obligations to initiate the service which we call POEMs (Public Official E-Markets).
+Applying this model to e-markets could create a robustly independent, for-profit, group of operators incentivized to drive state-of-the-art trading infrastructure across a country’s micro-economy.
+We call the resulting service POEMs (Public Official E-Markets).

-There is a mass of evolving detail behind the points below.
+There is a mass of evolving research behind the points below.
 See more on our briefings page.

 What government offer operators

-For the concession period, winning operators exclusively get:
+For a concession period of perhaps 20 years, winning operators exclusively get:

-2. Official authentication: POEMs is allowed direct verification – with a user’s permission – of their status or licenses in any government database.
+- Official authentication: POEMs is allowed direct verification – with a user’s permission – of a user’s identity or licenses in any government database.

-3. Automated relationship with courts: POEMs can feed disputes between users into the courts, but only when its own comprehensive mediating technology is unable to nudge parties to a resolution.
+- Automated relationship with courts: POEMs can feed disputes between users into the courts who input judgement, but only when its own mediating technology is unable to nudge parties to a resolution.

-5. Clarity of status: POEMs’ operators will not be a counterparty in transactions.
-They can offer narrow financial services.
+- Clarity of status: POEMs’ operators will not be a counterparty in transactions, financial services are licensed, independence from government is enshrined.

 This verifiable record of a person or small businesses’ reliability could be used in any way they wish, inside or outside POEMs.
-It should strongly incentivize good behavior in the markets.
+It should foster good behavior in the markets.

 Obligations on operators